ichh1915/HLP-Group-Work/Specifications.md

 Summary:Shift operations

 Syntax:
-1.op{S}{cond} Rd,Rn,Rs
+1. op{S}{cond} Rd,Rn,Rs
-2.op{S}{cond} Rd,Rm,expression
+2. op{S}{cond} Rd,Rm,expression
-3.RRX{S}{cond} Rd,Rm
+3. RRX{S}{cond} Rd,Rm

 Comment:
-1.Only the least significant byte is used and can be in the range of 0-255 2.C flag is updated to the last bit shifted out.
-N and Z are updated according to the result 3.Test Status: Tested with property test during individual stage.
+1. Only the least significant byte is used and can be in the range of 0-255
+2. C flag is updated to the last bit shifted out.
+N and Z are updated according to the result
+3. Test Status: Tested with property test during individual stage.
 Working.

 ### TST, TEQ